rkilchmn/frontac24/README.md

 BF removes the Process Button while payment items are being added or edited;
 Otherwise, if the user neglects to confirm, the work is lost unexpectantly.

-## FEATURE: confirm price changes on invoice entry when changing suppliers
+## FEATURE: confirm price changes on invoice entry when changing suppliers/customers
-During invoice entry, FA automatically changes prices (and the supplier reference) if the supplier is changed.
+During invoice entry, FA automatically changes prices (and related fields, including supplier reference) if the supplier/customer is changed.
-This allows one to compare prices between suppliers, if the suppliers have up-to-date price information.
+This allows one to compare prices between suppliers or change prices for another customer who may have a differing price list.
+This assumes that the item price information is up-to-date.

-However, often the user is doing simple purchase order entry and may have forgotten to set the correct supplier beforehand.
+However, often the user is doing simple data entry and may have forgotten to set the correct supplier/customer beforehand.
-Changing the supplier name afterwards results in lost work.
+Changing the name afterwards loses the data entry and can result in erroneous pricing.

-BF provides a pop-up confirmation whether the user wants to reprice the order or simply change the supplier.
+BF provides a pop-up confirmation whether the user wants to reprice the order or simply change the supplier/customer without any additional update of the order.

 ## FEATURE: reissue customer invoice
 FA offers very limited editing of customer invoices, just the invoice date.